francescobonesi/synthesia-backend-challenge/ReadMe.md

 make configure
 ```

-is mandatory to create the two queues used by services.
+is mandatory in order to create the two queues used by services.

 Allow some time (few seconds) after `make init` before running this, because
-it needs rabbitmq to be up and running.
+it needs RabbitMQ to be up and running.

-### Run
+### Run services

 The services can be run in two ways:
 * launching them from terminal with `java`